Coffee vs Latte

 A legend in history suggests coffee beans were first discovered centuries ago by a goat herder who noticed his goats becoming energetic after eating the berries from the coffee plant.

-However, we know from documentation coffee was widely cultivated on the Arabian peninsula and added to the market of traded goods by the 15th century.
+However, documentation shows that people widely cultivated coffee on the Arabian Peninsula and added it to the market of traded goods by the 15th century.

-Now, coffee is cultivated in over 70 countries, and unroasted coffee is one of the most traded commodities overall.
+Today, farmers cultivate coffee in over 70 countries, and unroasted coffee ranks as one of the most traded commodities overall.

-Did you know coffee isn’t actually a bean at all?
+Did you know that coffee isn’t actually a bean at all?

 Coffee plants are small shrubs or bushes that produce brightly colored red fruit called coffee cherries.
-Inside these coffee cherries are seeds or pits, which we now refer to as “coffee beans”.
+Inside these cherries, seeds or pits, which we now refer to as “coffee beans,” reside.

-The fruit itself is nutritious with antioxidants and can be dried and used for coffee cherry tea.
+The fruit is nutritious and contains antioxidants; you can dry it and use it to make coffee cherry tea.

-They were referred to as coffee “beans” because of the seed’s resemblance to beans.
+People referred to them as coffee “beans” because the seeds resemble beans.

-Coffee beans are actually greenish in color when removed from the fruit.
-They are then roasted to bring out the natural and bold flavors this seed has to offer.
+Coffee beans appear greenish in color when removed from the fruit.
+Roasters then roast them to bring out the natural and bold flavors this seed offers.

-After going through a roasting process, the beans (or seeds, rather) are ground down to create an energetic and delicious drink when hot water is added.
+After the roasting process, producers grind the beans (or seeds, rather) to create an energetic and delicious drink when they add hot water.

 The following are the four main types of coffee beans: